Mermade/openapi-gui/README.md

 OpenApi-gui is a GUI for creating and editing OpenApi (Swagger) JSON/YAML definitions.

-This project was initially a port of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which is written in Ruby.
+This project was initially a fork of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which is written in Ruby.

 Description
 -----------